wp-plugins/heyyou/readme.txt

 * when 'post hv individ page' is on, 'line(2) between posts' doesn't work
 * add %view_individual_page% link token for "more..." link to full pages without using blurb
 * make auto-collapes not possible when individual pages is on
-* Comments add ..more button for "auto collaps content" (personnel in epony)
+* Comments add ..more button for "auto collapse content" (personnel in epony)
 * add line conversion support to heyyou